Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Stiff Necks Are on the Rise

-Suffering from chronic pain in the neck, headache and migraine, or a frozen shoulder?
-This ongoing study, which asks readers "How often do you have a stiff neck or shoulder?" reveals that 60% of the 10,631 participants suffer chronic stiff neck and/or shoulders.
+Are you suffering from chronic pain in the neck, headache and migraine, or a frozen shoulder?
+This ongoing study, which asks readers "How often do you have a stiff neck or shoulder?" reveals that 60% of the 10,631 participants suffer from chronic stiff neck and/or shoulders.
 Only 1% of the population is free of neck trouble.
 By performing the full spectrum of movement notation for head movements, you can simply and easily prevent and cure neck trouble.

 What Causes a Stiff Neck or Shoulder?